 Regretfully, we must draw the attention of the conservation community to an observation made during our last environmental education mission on 29...[details]

 Mining is supposed to increase the nations’ and the peoples’ wealth, but unfortunately this is not usually the case in tropical Africa.
+Many children have to work in the mines and the security situation is gereally extremely bad.
 Often mining has detrimental effects on the environment: the forest is cut, soil and water are polluted, the increase of miners results in further deforestation, hunting of endangered species and social problems.
 In eastern D. R. Congo, militia often control mines (cassiterite, coltan, gold, diamonds) and use the proceeds for buying weapons.

 After investigation and verification on site, the management team of Itombwe Nature Reserve confirms with regret that the company Banro has not only...[details]